Studying Abroad In The UK? How To Survive British Weather

 - Cotton Shirts

 - Sun cream

-It might sound daunting, as you basically have to pack for every eventuality, but remember you can always visit local charity and vintage shops near your student accommodation for second-hand items.
+It might sound daunting, as you have to pack for every eventuality, but remember you can always visit local charities and vintage shops near your student accommodation for second-hand items.

 The vintage scene is great in the UK, and you can always donate the clothes to stores if you don’t want to take them home with you.
 Depop, ASOS Marketplace and its great-grandma, eBay, are fantastic places to find seasonal clothes.

 Whatever the weather, your student life in the UK will be amazing and you’ll be able to laugh about how changeable it is.
 Those of you from warmer climates will find us Brits in the heat hilarious as we get out the old sandals and shorts at the slightest slither of sunshine, even in coldish March.
 If you expect the unexpected, then you are prepared!
 We hope you enjoyed our blog on how to survive British weather!
 If you’re studying in the UK for the first time, make sure to check out our latest blog about Freshers Week – what is it and why you should get involved.